 The Copyright Act allows library staff to copy or scan material under sections ss.51, 52.56., and 56B.
-The Distance Library Service must observe the following conditions:
+The Library must observe the following conditions:

-- A copy shall be made only for the purposes of private study or research. - A "reasonable proportion" of any literary, dramatic or musical work, including any artistic work that appears within the proportion copy (i.e., we can't copy a whole book for you). - The whole of a journal article, or more than one article from an issue if it's on the same subject. - Except in the case of an artistic work, no copy shall extend to more than a reasonable proportion of a complete work.
+- A copy shall be made only for the purposes of private study or research. - A "reasonable proportion" of any literary, dramatic or musical work, including any artistic work that appears within the proportion copy (i.e., we can't copy a whole book for you). - The whole of a journal article, or more than one article from an issue if it's on the same subject. - Except in the case of an artistic work, no copy shall extend to more than a reasonable proportion of a complete work. - As a rough guide the Library will generally copy one chapter or one journal article.